wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

 - the parameter to the role has an `&` sigil so it of type `Callable` (i.e. it is a function)
 - the method's type tells us that there are two arguments of type `Any`.
 The method itself also returns a value of type `Any`, i.e. there is no constraint on the type of the return value.

-With this implementation, the type safety is not as strong as in Haskell, where we guarantee that all these return values will be of the same type.
+With this implementation, the type safety is not quite as strong as in Haskell, where we guarantee that all these return values will be of the same type.
 The main purpose for using the types here is to make it provide documentation.
 We will enforce the type safety at a different point.

 Now, the whole idea is that this role `BoolBB` will serve the same purpose as an ordinary Boolean.
 So instead of saying